Extremes in High Dimensions: Methods and Scalable Algorithms: Numerical Evidence

-of the variogram's estimates (see explanations below)\,. \end{itemize} More precisely, the tables give those values averaged over $N=50$ simulations in $\nbrdim=20$ (Table~\ref{tab:simu_20}) and $\nbrdim=80$ (Table~\ref{tab:simu_80}) dimensions.
-First, we find that our estimates can recover the true parameters~$\modifiedvariogram$ very fast; for example, it takes about $1.5$~seconds to compute the entire tuning-parameter path in $\nbrdim=20$~dimensions (fitting for a single tuning parameter would then be even faster).
+of the variogram's estimates (see explanations below)\,. \end{itemize} More precisely, Table~\ref{tab:simu_pareto} gives those values averaged over $N=100$ simulations in $\nbrdim=20$ and $\nbrdim=80$ dimensions.First, we find that our estimates can recover the true parameters~$\modifiedvariogramL$ very fast; for example, it takes less than a second to compute the entire tuning-parameter path in $\nbrdim=20$~dimensions (fitting for a single tuning parameter would then be even faster).
 Note that this time does not depend on~$\nbrsamples$, while the time for the precalculations scales roughly linearly in~$\nbrsamples$.

-The number of zero-valued entries is as expected: the larger the tuning parameter, the more zero-valued entries.